Data Centers in Melbourne

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 9 dedicated on-ramps, as of September 2025, provide direct, low-latency connections to 8 distinct cloud regions.
-Major providers available locally include AWS, Microsoft Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud.
+Direct Cloud On-Ramps: Over 9, enabling access to 8 cloud regions.
+Colocated customers benefit from local on-ramps to AWS, Microsoft Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud as of December 2025.

 Power Analysis